 How To Paint Exterior Walls

-Painting exterior walls may seem like a daunting task, however with some guidance it is something anyone can do themselves.
-In this guide our team of experts walk you through the full process and detail everything you need to know, so you can create the home of your dreams.
+In this guide we’ll walk you through the full process and detail everything you need to know, so you can create the home of your dreams.

-Things To Consider Before You Start
+Before You Start Painting

 2. SHOULD I CHECK WEATHER FORECAST?

-When it comes to exterior projects such as painting exterior walls, ensuring you have checked the weather forecast is essential.
+When it comes to projects such as painting exterior walls, ensuring you have checked the weather forecast is essential.

 The ideal weather conditions are warm, dry days.
-For most paints that are designed to be applied to exterior walls the temperature must be above 5°C when you apply them.
+For most paints that are designed to be applied to exterior walls the temperature must be above 5ยฐC when you apply them.
 This is because the water that needs to evaporate in order for the paint to dry is unable to do so.
-Similarly, it is recommended to avoid painting in direct sunlight when the temperature is above 25°C as this can cause paint to dry too quickly.
+Similarly, it is recommended to avoid painting in direct sunlight when the temperature is above 25ยฐC as this can cause paint to dry too quickly.

 3. CAN I PAINT EXTERIOR WALLS MYSELF?